 After 112-miles of riding, I was happy be off my bike and because my strength at the time was running, I started running fast.
 I overheard heard a few comments from spectators like, Slow it down, and Hes going too fast, but I ignored them because I felt good.
 I ran my first 10km with a big smile on my face, but after that, my smile slowly inverted as my pace drifted downward, and I went from the passer to the passe.
 In hindsight, it would have been better to start off conservatively and build speed later if I continued to feel good.
 Still, I crossed the line and was now an Ironman.
 That feeling of crossing the finish line for the first time is indescribable other than to say that its an incredible high that lasted for weeks.
 I wanted to relive that experience so I signed up for the Great Floridian Triathlon two months later.

 Find a compatible training partner(s).

-Getting through the high’s and low’s
+Getting through the highs and lows

-set my eyes on a new goal for the following year: getting faster.
+With my first two Ironman-distance races under my belt, I set my eyes on a new goal for the following year: getting faster.

 Live strongly and boldly,